rmosolgo/graphql-ruby/readme.md

 ### Queries

-When your system is setup, you can perform queries from a string.
+When your system is set up, you can perform queries from a string.

 ```ruby
 query_str = "find_fish(1) { name, species } "